h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 #title: My slightly overpowered new fileserver
 #title: ZFS NVME Raid with FreeBSD14
-title: New FreeBSD fileserver with ZFS NVME Raid
+title: A FreeBSD fileserver with a ZFS NVME Raid

 slug: 19/fileserver